Mgepahmge/NeuZephyr/README.md

 - Added basic optimizers (SGD, Adam).
 - Implemented a linear layer for neural networks.
 - Supported common loss functions (Mean Squared Error, Cross-Entropy, etc.).

+### v0.2.0 - Performance Optimization
+- Optimized performance by applying thread bundle shuffling to accumulative kernel functions, resulting in a 13% performance boost on the author's device.
+- Integrated Tensor Cores for half-precision fast matrix multiplication, leading to a 20% performance improvement on the author's device.
+- Further fine-tuned matrix operations for increased efficiency.